sherrymaooo/INDE577-TIANYIMAO/Supervised learning/K-Nearest-Neighbors/README.md

 This repository represents the implementation and applications of K-Nearest Neighbors (KNN).

 ## File descriptions
-"K-Nearest Neighbors.ipynb" contains the describtion and my hard coding of KNN algorithm, then it's applied on a classification problem, and a regression problem.
+"K-Nearest Neighbors.ipynb" contains the describtion and my hard coding of KNN algorithm, then it's applied on a classification and a regression problem.
 Further the affect of *k* is explored on a dataset.

+Outline:
+* Algorithm describtion
+* Hard code of KNN
+* Application on classification problem using *wine* dataset
+* Application on regression problem using *boston housing* dataset
+* Impact of *k* in KNN

 ## Dataset used in applications
 Both of the *wine* and *boston housing* dataset is loaded from *sklearn.datasets*.